On Direct Estimation of Density Parameters and Hubble Constant for $\Lambda$CDM Universe using Hubble Measurements: Discussions and Conclusions

 \section{Discussions and Conclusions}

-In this article, we use a new three-point diagnostics method to analyse the available Hubble parameter measurements (DA \& BAO).
-We use Hubble parameter and redshift relation (Eqn.~\ref{H_z}) and then using the three-point diagnostics we find the three important cosmological density parameters $\Omega_{0m}h_{0}^{2}$, $\Omega_{0k}h_{0}^{2}$, $\Omega_{0\Lambda}h_{0}^{2}$ in terms of values of redshifts and the corresponding Hubble parameter (e.g., Eqn.~\ref{Omh2}, Eqn.~\ref{Okh2} and Eqn.~\ref{Odh2}).
-We also find the uncertainties in the measured values of the density parameters following Eqn.~\ref{sigma_Omh2}, Eqn.~\ref{sigma_Okh2} and Eqn.~\ref{sigma_Odh2}.
+In this article, we use a new three-point statistics to analyse the available Hubble measurements (DA \& BAO).
+We use Hubble parameter and redshift relation (Eqn.~\ref{H_z}) and then using the three-point statistics we find the three important cosmological density parameters $\Omega_{0m}h_{0}^{2}$, $\Omega_{0k}h_{0}^{2}$, $\Omega_{0\Lambda}h_{0}^{2}$ in terms of values of redshifts and the corresponding Hubble parameter (e.g., Eqns.~\ref{Omh2},~\ref{Okh2} and~\ref{Odh2}).
+We also find the uncertainties in the measured values of the density parameters following Eqns.~\ref{sigma_Omh2},~\ref{sigma_Okh2} and~\ref{sigma_Odh2}.
 We use all possible three-point combinations of the available data points to obtain a set of different values of the density parameters using all or different subsets of the H(z) data.
-We employ weighted-mean statistic as well as median statistic to estimate the density parameters and the corresponding uncertainties.
-Using the values of density parameters we derive the today’s Hubble parameter value and the corresponding uncertainties using Eqn.~\ref{h_z_0} and Eqn.~\ref{sigma_h0}.
+We employ median statistics to estimate the density parameters and the corresponding uncertainties.
+Using the values of density parameters, we derive the today’s Hubble parameter value and the corresponding uncertainty limits using Eqns.~\ref{h_z_0} and~\ref{sigma_h0}.

 Our analysis shows that the uncertainty distributions of the density parameters are highly non-Gaussian.
-Since a fundamental assumption in using the weighted-mean statistic reliably is the validity of the Gaussian nature of the error distributions, we conclude that results of the weighted-mean statistics are difficult for interpretation in absence of suitable error estimates.
-The median statistic on the other hand is more reliable since one does not need to make any assumption about the specific distributions of the error distributions of the Hubble data observations. {\it Using the median statistic we obtain excellent agreement of the estimates of the density and Hubble parameters of this work with those reported by~\cite{Planck_2018}} (e.g., see Table~\ref{mean_values} and Table~\ref{cosmo_param}).
-In our analysis, the estimated uncertainties are larger than the uncertainties of parameters calculated by~\cite{Planck_2018}, since the number of available Hubble data (used by us) is significantly smaller than CMB data.
+Since a fundamental assumption in using the weighted-mean statistics reliably is the validity of the Gaussian nature of the error distributions, we conclude that it is difficult to interpret these cosmological parameters using weighted-mean statistics in absence of suitable error estimates. \textit{The median statistics on the other hand is appropriate for our analysis, since one does not need to make any assumption about the specific distributions of the errors.
+Using the median statistics we obtain excellent agreement of the estimates of the density parameters and Hubble constant of this work with those reported by the Planck Collaboration VI (2020)}~\cite{Planck_2018} \textit{(e.g., see Tables~\ref{mean_values} and~\ref{cosmo_param}).} In our analysis, the estimated uncertainties are larger than the uncertainties of parameters calculated by the Planck Collaboration VI (2020)~\cite{Planck_2018}, since the volume of available Hubble data (used by us) is significantly smaller than CMB data.